-VOTE411 is the League's on-line, non-partisan Voter Guide.
+VOTE411 is the League's on-line, non-partisan Voter Guide and is now available for the August 4th primary election.
 When you type in your address, you can access all the races and proposals on your ballot, check your voting registration and polling place and read the candidates' responses to questions posed by the League.

 More Voting Information